 Soft, simple Lofthouse Cookies are easy to make, and are a fun treat for birthdays and other special occasions.
 These sugar cookies with sweet homemade icing will just melt in your mouth!

-Still, I was committed to delivering what the birthday girl wanted.
-So after much soul cookie searching, I decided on soft sugar cookies with icing, also known as Lofthouse cookies.
-This recipe is scarily close to the store-bought version – I can’t even begin to tell you how dangerous this will be for me, my jeans, and my sprinkle collection.
+- Just like the store-bought version: This Lofthouse cookie recipe is scarily close to the store-bought version – I can’t even begin to tell you how dangerous this will be for me, my jeans, and my sprinkle collection.
 (Yes, I said sprinkle collection.)

 (P.S.
 Love sugar cookies?
-Check out these Soft Maple Sugar Cookies, or these easy Funfetti Sugar Cookies, and the best Chocolate Sugar Cookies, too!)
+Check out these Soft Maple Sugar Cookies, easy Funfetti Sugar Cookies, buttery Spritz Cookies, White Chocolate Macadamia Nut Cookies, Peanut Butter Oatmeal Cookies, Butterscotch Haystacks, and the best Chocolate Sugar Cookies, too!)

 In 1995, a husband-and-wife team, Dave and DeAnn Stone, started a cookie-baking business and sold their cookies to local grocery stores.
 The product took off, and became known by the company name: Lofthouse.
 Eventually, Lofthouse Foods, Inc. was bought out, but those famous Lofthouse cookies are a still a household name!